Zariski density of crystalline representations for any p-adic field: Review of -pairs and trianguline representations

 \section{Review of $B$-pairs and trianguline representations}

-In this section, we recall the definition of $B$-pairs and trianguline representations and then recall some of their fundamental properties which we will use in later sections (see \cite{Be08} or \cite{Na09}, \cite{Na10} for more details).
+In this section, we recall the definition of $B$-pairs and trianguline representations and some of their fundamental properties which we will use in later sections, see \cite{Be08} or \cite{Na09}, \cite{Na10} for more details.